 An EHT NDP Announcement frame shall not request partial BW feedback on a 242-tone RU outside of the beamformee’s operating channel width.

 An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
-In partial bandwidth non-TB sounding sequence case, the Puncturing Channel Information fields in U-SIG shall indicate same puncturing pattern as in the Partial BW Info subfield in the EHT NDP Announcement frame.
+In partial bandwidth non-TB sounding sequence case, the Puncturing Channel Information fields in U-SIG shall indicate the same puncturing pattern as in the Partial BW Info subfield in the EHT NDP Announcement frame.

 An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an EHT TB sounding sequence if the SU beamformee indicates support by setting the Triggered SU Beamforming Feedback subfield in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits to 1.